FAQ

 Stereolithography 3D printing technology (SLA) is capable of processing and printing a wide variety of ceramic materials.
 In addition to traditional oxide-based ceramics, SLA can also print a range of advanced ceramics, including nitrides.

-SLA-printable ceramic oxides include alumina (Al2O3), the most widely used in 3D printing for all applications.
-Zirconia (ZrO2) and silica (SiO2) are also frequently used.
+silica (SiO2) are also frequently used.
 These materials, with their unique properties such as high hardness, excellent wear and corrosion resistance, and good thermal stability, offer a wide range of applications in cutting-edge sectors such as aerospace, electronics and medical devices.

-SLA can also be used to print nitride-based ceramics, such as silicon nitride (Si3N4) and aluminum nitride (AlN).
+aluminum nitride (AlN).
 These materials are characterized by high mechanical strength, thermal stability and outstanding thermal conductivity.
 Their properties make them ideal candidates for applications requiring extreme thermal and mechanical performance, such as engine and turbine components.

 Potentially, most ceramics can be 3D printed using any of the existing technologies.

-Is the unprinted mix reusable?
+Is the unprinted ceramic mix reusable?

-Yes, at 3DCeram, we have worked on automating the process and have created a recycling station at the printer exit.
+automating the process and have created a recycling station at the printer exit.
 It receives the printed vat after it has left the printing cycle and filters the formulation that has not been polymerized, so that it can be returned to the printing circuit.

 3D Printing Ceramic Software

-How does the software suite work?
+How does the 3D printing ceramic software suite work?

 3DCeram has developed its own 3D printing software for its printers.